 Each of the three types of twins have different risks associated, and that may create complications for your pregnancy or birth.
 It may also limit your birth plans and what your doctor or midwives may be comfortable with as far as your hopes for your birth go.

-Do your own research, talk to other twin moms, and of course consult with your medical professionals.
-This is also a great article explaining chorionicity of twins.
+Do your own research, talk to other twin moms, and of course consult with your medical professionals about how to prepare for twins.
+But for a quick run down on the types of twins, these are the basics.

 Do You Need Two of Everything?